Toilet Signs Are Mysterious And Mirth-Inducing

 Doug Lansky, author of the Signspotting series of books, knows how toilet etiquette signs can be mysterious, misleading and hilarious.
 His books include all types of funny warning and advice signs, but the topic of toilets is especially popular.

-Lansky, who gave up a job offer at the New Yorker to travel the world, has seen his share of terrifying toilets.
+Lansky, who gave up a job offer at The New Yorker to travel the world, has seen his share of terrifying toilets.
 The worst?
 "A second-class Indian train toilet.
 The train is shaking, there is no light and it's pretty clear everyone else has missed the target too.
 Plus, it's your standard messy hole in the floor, but underneath it's just train tracks whipping by.
 You have to be a really confident squatter."

 Ew.